MohamedMamdouh18/Games-Field/README.md

 - The application support three games : Chess , Tic-tac-toe and Connect-4.

+- In each game if you decided to play with the AI you can select the difficulty of the AI from Easy, Normal and Hard but , it won't make any change if you choose a difficulty in PVP mode.

 - In Chess game, every time you click on a piece of yours the board highlights the valid moves for this piece and if you